 - Protect your feet.
 Do not walk barefoot or wear your shoes without socks.
 Check your shoes for rocks or other objects that can hurt your feet.
 Wear cotton socks to help keep your feet dry.
 Wear socks without toe seams, or wear them with the seams inside out.
 Change your socks each day.
 Do not wear socks that are dirty or damp.

-Follow up with your healthcare provider or foot specialist as directed:
+Follow up with your diabetes care team provider or foot specialist as directed:

-You will need to have your feet checked at least once a year.
+You will need to have your feet checked at least 1 time each year.
 You may need a foot exam more often if you have nerve damage, foot deformities, or ulcers.
 Write down your questions so you remember to ask them during your visits.